-The Curatorial Standing Committee consists of volunteers –a Chair and at present 3 archivists – dedicated to preserving the history of the Club.
+The Curatorial Standing Committee consists of volunteers –a Chair, an Archives Manager and a number of volunteers – dedicated to preserving the history of the Club.
 The committee manages an archives to:

 a. collect and preserve materials which illustrate the growth and development of the Royal Victoria Yacht Club